OmarDouiba/simple_shell/README.md

 here should be one project repository per group.
 If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
 Add your partner as a collaborator.

+Copyright - Plagiarism :

+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.

 tasks :
 mandatory :